lightwave-lab/lightlab/docs/_static/gettingStarted/sysadmin.rst

     $ sudo pip install --upgrade pip
     $ sudo pip install --upgrade virtualenv

 For different versions of Ubuntu/Linux, you are on your own.
-See `here <https://www.saltycrane.com/blog/2010/02/how-install-pip-ubuntu/>`_ and `here <https://askubuntu.com/questions/865554/how-do-i-install-python-3-6-using-apt-get>`_.
+See `here <https://www.saltycrane.com/blog/2010/02/how-install-pip-ubuntu/>`_ and `there <https://askubuntu.com/questions/865554/how-do-i-install-python-3-6-using-apt-get>`_.

 Manage port security (optional)
 -------------------------------